Automated Weekly AI Newsletter

 N8n offers both cloud-hosted and self-hosted options.
 Since I was building a lightweight workflow and wanted to avoid subscription costs, I opted for the self-hosted version deployed via Docker on my server.

-Initially, I attempted to access the n8n UI through an Apache reverse proxy to enable SSL encryption.
+Initially, I attempted to access the n8n UI through an Apache reverse proxy to enable SSL encryption and secure this part of my server.
 However, n8n proved surprisingly restrictive with reverse proxy configurations, and I found myself losing too much time troubleshooting.
-I pivoted to a simpler approach: accessing the UI without SSL and using a cronjob to start the Docker container only when needed, either for the weekly workflow execution or manual configuration.
+That’s why I pivoted to a simpler approach: only exposing the docker container to localhost and then using a SSH Tunnel to access it, if I need to.
+This way I don’t lose functionality like Error Workflows, that rely on the instance running all the time.

 Building the Workflow

-With the infrastructure running smoothly, I dove into n8n's workflow ecosystem.
-After studying various examples, I assembled my own pipeline:
+With the infrastructure running smoothly, I got to dive into n8n's workflow ecosystem.
+After getting inspiration from various examples, I assembled my own pipeline:

 - Feed Aggregation: The workflow fetches content from specified RSS feeds

-- AI Processing: An AI agent analyzes the aggregated articles using carefully crafted prompts
+- AI Processing: An AI agent analyzes the aggregated articles using iteratively refined prompts

 - Delivery: The curated content is formatted in HTML and sent via email, simultaneously updating my website's project page